Princess Ileana of Roumania met her "Prince Charming" shortly after her "arrival on the shores of this democratic land.

 As with all fairy tales, the evening ended "all too soon," but when Ileana shook "hands warmly in farewell id not mean good-bye."

-All through the 10, 000 mile cross country trip, the Princess did not forget Cadet Glasgow.
+During her 10, 000-mile cross-country trip, Princess Ileana did not forget Cadet Glasgow.
 Two days before sailing home, the princess asked Paul D. Cravath, a lawyer who represented the Queen in a breach of contract suit, to "arrange for young Glasgow to come to New York to take luncheon with her."

-Cravath got in touch with General Stewart.
+Cravath contacted General Stewart.
 Ileana's wish "was thwarted."
 The commander said no, but "true to fairy tale fashion, Ileana found a way."

 Cadet Glasgow later spoke to a "persistent World reporter: "I cannot remember what the Princess talked about in particular ...
 It was what you would call 'light talk'....
 Yes, I have an autographed photograph of the Princess, which I keep well hidden....
 I am going to Paris next summer, but not to Bucharest ....Royal Highnesses always make marriages of state, you know."